Home » Dealing With Holiday Conflicts in The Family

 Are you more concerned with what your house looks like than the celebration of the relationships?
 Are you more concerned that your kids don’t put their feet up on the coffee table or their elbows on the dinner table than them having a relaxing time with them?”
 Are you more concerned with the cleanliness of your home than having a fun time making a mess together?
 Do you not do some things together because the work to clean up is just not worth the time you can spend together?
 Homes are usually a reflection of who you really are.
 And your expectations for your homes are usually a reflection or extension of what you want for your teens.
 Remember this…a stale and unwelcoming home usually houses stale and unwelcoming relationships.
 A few small changes in the way that you operate your home these last few weeks of the year can make your home more welcoming for your teen; turning it from a place or stress to a place of rest.
 It’s not your rules that will cause stress; it is when there is poor communication, excessive lecturing, bickering, and unnecessary fighting.
 So, bite your tongue, count to ten, go for a walk, or whatever you do to will help prevent lashing out at your kids with something you’ll regret.

-Should you need help finding boys homes or boys boarding schools or affordable alternative schools or schools for troubled teens, please let us know.
+Should you need help finding alternative schools for troubled youth or military school for troubled teens or boarding schools with therapy or affordable residential schools, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Dealing With Holiday Conflicts in The Family | Rescue Youth